-Annual Retainer Fees.
-Non-employee directors must choose each year between the two compensation alternatives described above.
-A director electing the first alternative will receive an annual base retainer fee of \$40,000 (the "Base Retainer").
-A director electing the second alternative will receive, in addition to the Base Retainer, an annual supplemental retainer fee in the amount of \$35,000 (the "Supplemental Retainer"), for a total retainer of \$75,000, but will receive a smaller annual stock option award under the Director Stock Option Plan as explained below under "Director Stock Option Plan."
-There are no meeting fees.

-The chairman of the Audit Committee receives an additional fee of \$10,000 annually, and the chairmen of the Compensation Committee and the Nominating and Corporate Governance Committee each receive an additional fee of \$5,000 per year.
+Under the previous director compensation program utilizing the 2003 Director Compensation Plan and the 2003 Director Stock Option Plan, as defined below, directors could select at the beginning of each calendar year between two pay alternatives.
+A director electing the first alternative received an annual base retainer fee of \$40,000 (the "Base Retainer").
+A director electing the second alternative received, in addition to the Base Retainer, an annual supplemental retainer fee in the amount of \$35,000 (the "Supplemental Retainer"), for a total retainer of \$75,000, but received a smaller annual stock option award under the 2003 Director Stock Option Plan as explained below.
+There were no meeting fees.
+The chair of the Audit Committee received an additional fee of \$10,000 annually, and the chairs of the Compensation Committee and the Nominating and Corporate Governance Committee each received an additional fee of \$5,000 per year.

-Director Compensation Plan.
-Under the AutoZone, Inc. 2003 Director Compensation Plan (the "Director Compensation Plan"), a non-employee director may receive no more than one-half of the annual fees in cash - the remainder must be taken in AutoZone common stock.
-The director may elect to receive up to 100% of the fees in stock or to defer all or part of the fees in units with value equivalent to the value of shares of AutoZone Common Stock ("Stock Units").
-Unless deferred, the annual fees are payable in advance in equal quarterly installments on September 1, December 1, March 1, and June 1 of each year, at which time each director receives cash and/or shares of common stock in the amount of one-fourth of the annual fees.
-The number of shares issued is determined by dividing the amount of the fee payable in shares by the fair market value of the shares as of the grant date.
+Under the AutoZone, Inc. First Amended and Restated 2003 Director Compensation Plan (the "2003 Director Compensation Plan"), a non-employee director could receive no more than one-half of the annual fees in cash - the remainder had to be taken in AutoZone common stock.
+The director could elect to receive up to 100% of the fees in stock or to defer all or part of the fees in units with value equivalent to the value of shares of AutoZone Common Stock ("Stock Units").
+Unless deferred, the annual fees were payable in advance in equal quarterly installments on September 1, December 1, March 1, and June 1 of each year, at which time each director received cash and/or shares of common stock in the amount of one-fourth of the annual fees.
+The number of shares issued was determined by dividing the amount of the fee payable in shares by the fair market value of the shares as of the grant date.

-If a director defers any portion of the annual fees in the form of Stock Units, then on September 1, December 1, March 1, and June 1 of each year, AutoZone will credit a unit account maintained for the director with a number of Stock Units determined by dividing the amount of the fees by the fair market value of the shares as of the grant date.
-Upon the director's termination of service, he or she will receive the number of shares of common stock with which his or her unit account is credited, either in a lump sum or installments, as elected by the director under the Director Compensation Plan.
+If a director deferred any portion of the annual fees in the form of Stock Units, then on September 1, December 1, March 1, and June 1 of each year, AutoZone credited a unit account maintained for the director with a number of Stock Units determined by dividing the amount of the fees by the fair market value of the shares as of the grant date.
+Upon the director's termination of service, he or she will receive the number of shares of common stock with which his or her unit account is credited, either in a lump sum or installments, as elected by the director under the 2003 Director Compensation Plan.